SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/rabbitmq.md

 #### Method B: Install Monitors using a Terraform script

 1. Generate an access key and access ID for a user that has the **Manage Monitors** role capability.
 For instructions see [Access Keys](/docs/manage/security/access-keys#Create_an_access_key_on_Preferences_page).
 2. Download [Terraform 0.13](https://www.terraform.io/downloads.html) or later, and install it.
-3. Download the Sumo Logic Terraform package for MySQL monitors: The alerts package is available in the Sumo Logic github [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/mysql).
+3. Download the Sumo Logic Terraform package for MySQL monitors: The alerts package is available in the Sumo Logic GitHub [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/mysql).
 You can either download it using the git clone command or as a zip file.
 4. Alert Configuration: After extracting the package, navigate to the terraform-sumologic-sumo-logic-monitor/monitor_packages/RabbitMQ/ directory.

 Edit the rabbitmq.auto.tfvars file and add the Sumo Logic Access Key and Access ID from Step 1 and your Sumo Logic deployment.
 If you're not sure of your deployment, see [Sumo Logic Endpoints and Firewall Security](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-by-Deployment-and-Firewall-Security).